-Hopefully, these job positions will make you qualified to get hired as a writer’s assistant and are especially useful because you’ll be able to meet and network with people who might one day be able to represent you!
+Hopefully, this first job position will make you qualified to get hired as a writer’s assistant.
+It also has extra benefits because you’ll be able to meet and network with people who might one day be able to represent you!

 Keep in mind – you will not be able to pitch yourself as a viable client to the agency or management company you are working for.

-Instead, you’ll have to leave the company and get a modicum of success on your own, then circle back and reach out to your friends who used to be assistants with you but who have now got promoted to execs or managers themselves.
+Instead, you’ll have to leave the company and get a modicum of success on your own, then circle back and reach out to your friends who used to be assistants but have now been promoted to execs or managers.

 Start as a personal assistant.

 Another avenue is to go the personal assistant route by responding to open interview requests from producers and executives looking for personal assistants.

 The tricky thing with this is no one wants to hire an assistant who has never been an assistant before, but everyone who’s ever been an assistant wants their next job, not to be an assistant.

 Internships allow college students to get access to qualifications to be personal assistants.